 Jessica Prendi, part of T3.4 and focused on Optimal Calibration for HLT, found the school’s approach to programming transformative.
 “The school offered a completely new way of thinking about programming, things I never thought about with Python” she noted.
 “It taught me to make code faster and more efficient.”
 The ESC may have been intense, but for Jessica, it was “totally worth it.”
 The excursion to Ravenna was a highlight, adding a “welcome cultural dimension to the technical deep dive”.

-Daniele Massaro, involved in T1.5 and T1.7, praised the school’s comprehensive program, covering everything from C++ programming and memory management to parallel programming with OpenMP, TBB, MPI, and CUDA for GPUs.
+Daniele Massaro, involved in T1.5 and T1.7, praised the school’s comprehensive program, covering everything from C++ programming and memory management to parallel programming with OpenMP, TBB, MPI, and programming for GPUs.
 “The hands-on exercises really helped reinforce the concepts,” he shared.
 For Daniele, ESC was also a fantastic opportunity to connect with researchers from diverse backgrounds, with social events like group dinners and the already mentioned trip to Ravenna.

-As you can read from our colleagues testimonials, the school’s curriculum was packed with essential topics, from advanced C++ and memory management to hands-on exercises with OpenMP, TBB, MPI, and CUDA programming.
+As you can read from our colleagues testimonials, the school’s curriculum was packed with essential topics, from advanced C++ and memory management to hands-on exercises with OpenMP, TBB, MPI, and GPU programming.
 Every lesson was a deep dive into the core tools that power scientific computing.
 And, as our team discovered, the value of ESC went beyond the technical sessions.
 The social events and trips turned out to provide a relaxed setting to build friendships and share perspectives with peers from around the world.

 Reflecting on the experience, our team members unanimously agreed: ESC was a journey worth every moment.
 From the organized curriculum to the engaging lecturers and supportive staff, it was an adventure that brought new skills and, perhaps even more importantly, renewed motivation to their work in Next Generation Triggers.